Goku: In Dragon Ball Super

 Goku's origin story from the Dragon Ball Minus manga chapter is retold in the film Dragon Ball Super: Broly.
 His birth parents are Bardock, a low-class Saiyan mercenary, and Gine, the owner of a butcher shop.
 Bardock has a strong suspicion that Frieza is up to something when he receives an order on his scouter for all Saiyans to return home, so he convinces Gine to send their infant son in a space pod to Earth.
 In the present, following the events of the Tournament of Power, Goku and Vegeta encounter another Saiyan survivor named Broly, whom Frieza has recruited to defeat them.
 When Broly proves to be too powerful for either of them to handle individually, Goku and Vegeta use the Metamoran Fusion Dance, which creates Gogeta.
 Gogeta almost defeats his opponent, but Broly's allies teleport him back to the barren planet he grew up on.
-Later, Goku teleports to this planet as well to provide Broly and his two friends with survival supplies, hoping to be able to spar with Broly again someday.
+Goku teleports to this planet as well to provide Broly and his two friends with survival supplies, hoping to be able to spar with Broly again someday.

 In the manga, directly after the final scene of Broly, Goku and Vegeta meet Galactic Patrol by Jaco and a mysteriously highly skilled agent named Merus in order to help stop an ancient warlock called Moro.
 With Moro headed to New Namek to use the Namekian Dragon Balls, the two Saiyans travel to the planet to stop him, where they are defeated by him using his magic to drain their life essences until near death.
 Once recovered, they attempt to go after Moro again, but he escapes from them, Merus and (the also conscripted) Majin Buu with the help of his accomplice Cranberry (who he kills) in order to wish upon the Dragon Balls to free all the Galactic Prison prisoners.
 After a few days, Goku hears from Merus that Moro has grown even stronger and is unstoppable.
-This leads to Goku asking Merus to help train him to master the Ultra Instinct state so he can defeat Moro.
+This leads to Goku asking Merus to help train him to master the Ultra Instinct technique so he can defeat Moro.
 Goku helps his friends take out Moro's forces before he comes face-to-face with Moro again.
 When Moro fuses with Seven-Three, he and his allies are soundly defeated and mortally wounded.
-Goku achieves the full power of Ultra Instinct, which he uses to debilitate Moro to near-death.
-Even after healing him with a Senzu bean, tanking his ensuing sneak attack, unsuccessfully attempting to convince him to reconsider his ways and go back to prison, and him using a stray severed arm with Merus's copied power to obtain Ultra Instinct for himself, Goku continuously outmatches Moro.
-Ultimately, with the help of his friends and family, along with a key assist from Buu/Grand Supreme Kai and Uub's divine power, Goku manages to finish off Moro and save the Earth once more.
+Goku achieves the full power of "Ultra Instinct" once more, which he uses to debilitate Moro to near-death.
+Even after healing him with a Senzu bean, he is unfazed by his ensuing sneak attack, unsuccessfully attempting to convince him to reconsider his ways and go back to prison, and him using a stray severed arm with Merus's copied power to obtain Ultra Instinct for himself, Goku continuously outmatches Moro.
+Ultimately, with the help of his friends and family, along with key assistance from Buu/Grand Supreme Kai and Uub unknowingly contributing divine power, Goku manages to finish off Moro and save the Earth once more.
 He, Vegeta, Buu and Jaco then reunite with a now-mortal Merus to be honoured as heroes by the Galactic Patrol.